coavins/zomboid-coavins-firearms/README.md

 ⚠ By default, only vanilla firearms can be disassembled - if you have other mods that add new guns, they will not be affected.

-However, this mod is designed to be extensible by other authors so that it can be used with their custom firearms.
+This mod is designed to be extensible so that it can be used with custom firearms without much effort.

 - If you are a player and you want to disassemble custom firearms, then either:
   - use one of the included compatibility patches,